NavigationContentFooter

 How to check that everything is working correctly

-Go to the Scaleway console, and check the logs and metrics for Serverless Functions’ execution and Messaging and Queuing SQS queue statistics.
+Go to the Scaleway console, and check the logs and metrics for Serverless Functions’ execution and the queue’s statistics.

 To make sure the data is correctly stored in the database, you can connect to it directly via a CLI tool such as psql.
 Retrieve the instance IP and port of your Managed Database from the console, under the Managed Database section.
 Use the following command to connect to your database.
 When prompted for a password, you can find it by running terraform output -json.